open-voice-interoperability/docs/specifications/ConversationEnvelope/0.9.4/InteroperableConvEnvSpec.md

 \
 In its simplest configuration, the user proxy agent might present a text-based chat interface to the user.
 For spoken interaction, the proxy agent will likely also contain speech-to-text and text-to-speech facilities but other configurations are anticipated.
 The proxy agent may have conversational ability in its own right but in many cases, it may only provide rudimentary capabilities such as wake-word detection.\
 \
 Each arrow in the diagram denotes a message passing from one agent to another.
 Each of these messages will comprise a single conversation envelope.
 Each conversant can 'hear' things said to it or 'say' things.
-They can also 'whisper' to each other behind the scenes.
+They can also 'whisper' to each other behind the scenes by sending private utterances to each other.
 Conversants may also 'invite' other agents to join the conversation or they might ask other agents if they are capabale of a certain activity or would like recommend another agent for a certain task.

 #### 0.3 Delegation, Channeling and Mediation